 Diet Matrix Accuracy Assessment

 To evaluate the accuracy of AI-generated diet matrices against expert knowledge, we conducted a detailed comparison using the Great Australian Bight (GAB) ecosystem model developed by Fulton et al. (2018).
 We obtained the original, unbalanced diet matrix constructed by expert marine ecologists (C. Bulman, personal communication) and compared it with five independently generated AI matrices for the same region.
-We isolate the diet proportion accuracy by providing the AI system with the same list of groupings from the extant GAB model, thus testing the systems ability to sort species into the correct groups and then assign diet proportions according to those group.
+In order to specifically assess the diet proportion accuracy we provided the AI system with a grouping template (is this right?) consisting of the same list of groupings from the extant GAB model, thus testing the system’s ability to sort species into the correct groups and then assign diet proportions according to those group.

 The analysis examined two fundamental aspects of the diet matrices: the structural patterns of predator-prey relationships and the quantitative diet proportions.
 We first assessed structural agreement by identifying matching and mismatching interactions between the expert and AI matrices.
 This binary presence-absence analysis yielded counts of concordant interactions, where both matrices agreed on the presence or absence of a feeding relationship, and discordant interactions where one matrix indicated a link while the other did not.
 We quantified the overall agreement using Cohen’s Kappa coefficient, supplemented by true positive and negative rates to characterise the framework’s ability to replicate expert-identified trophic relationships.